Stephanie Summerow Dumas

-Stephanie Summerow Dumas (born May 6, 1955) is a Democratic politician, currently serving as a Hamilton County President of the Commission.
+Stephanie Summerow Dumas (born May 6, 1955) is a Democratic politician, currently serving as a Commissioner of Hamilton County, Ohio.
 She is the first African American woman elected to the position of County Commissioner in Ohio history.
-She served the duties of vice-mayor (1993-1999) and mayor (1999-2005) in Forest Park, Ohio.
+She previously has served as both vice-mayor (1993-1999) and mayor (1999-2005) of Forest Park, Ohio.
 She also served as the Village Manager of Lincoln Heights, Ohio (2011-2015).

 In 2018, Summerow Dumas was elected as Hamilton County Commissioner, replacing her opponent Chris Monzel.
 Her term in office began January 3, 2019.
+She was re-elected in 2022 with 45.2% of the vote, defeating Republican Matthew Paul O'Neill and Independent candidate Christopher Smitherman.